 2) Celebrity influencers

 Celebrity influencers generally have a large following and are known across many industries.
 They are widely recognized and have the potential to be very successful in influencing your target audience.
-Even if their fans don’t overlap with your target audience, having them promote and/or use your product or service is a very powerful form of social proof.
+Even if their fans don’t overlap with your target audience, having them promote and use your product or service is a powerful form of social proof.

 How to work with them